In Florida, you can’t trust the weather to let you know when it’s fall.

 After each person shares with me their uniquely traumatizing story about that one circus clown who lived in their nightmares for weeks, the initial response of hatred eventually transitions into ridicule.
 Over the years I’ve learned to embrace it — the good and the bad — because it’s a colorful (not just in the literal sense) part of my childhood that certainly played a role in forming who I am today.

 Also, since I’m not afraid of clowns like 99.9% of people, I can give it back to them by praying on their fears with a posse of killer clowns in my Halloween village.
-This year, I added the Killer Clown Mobile Home, Gurgle’s Roach Coach and a selection of creepy clown figurines.
+Recently, I added the Killer Clown Mobile Home, Gurgle’s Roach Coach and the Crazy Clown Express.

 Sweet dreams, kiddies!